ajay7676/authentication/backend/README.md

 13=> Register User in Database
 14=> Genrate VerificationToken for 2 hours for verication 15 => find out the user is already exist or not
+16 => install npm i bcrypt.js
-16 => hash the password usng bcrypt.js npm
+17 => hash the password usng bcrypt.js npm
+18 => npm install jsonwebtoken
+19 => genrate jwt token usng npm